ouspg/CryptoCourse/Week3Exercises/README.md

 ## Task 1: Modes of operation

-Let's have a practical look for different modes of operations.
+Let's have a practical look at different modes of operations.

 **Task 1.1.** Pick a programming language and a crypto library that supports AES.